Naranga Curry / Wild Lemon Curry / Vadukapuli Naranga Achar

 - Gingelly oil (nallenna) – 1.5 – 2 tbsp

 Heat gingelly oil in a pan and splutter mustard seeds.
 Add the garlic cloves and saute until they turn light brown.
 Now add the cubed lemon pieces, green chilies and curry leaves.
 Give it a stir and add around 1 cup water.
 Bring it to a boil and add the chilly powder, fenugreek powder, salt and hing.
 Stir well and cook for a few more minutes.
+Add a pinch of jaggery and mix well.
 Switch off when the gravy thickens.
 Cool down and store in a clean, dry bottle.
 You can use it right away but remember to use a dry spoon while serving.
 It will keep for 2 – 3 weeks in a refrigerator.